phasegenomics/hic_qc/Readme.md

 * LOW SIGNAL - the library and assembly don't appear to be actively bad, but there is not very much observable long-range Hi-C signal.
 It's likely they are insufficient for the purposes shown in the report.
 IMPORTANT NOTE: because input assembly is a significant contributor to the ability to perform a given analysis, a good library can still generate a failed result with a bad assembly.
 This can particularly occur with difficult-to-align-to assemblies, such as polyploids or highly heterozygous/repetitive assemblies.

+### "Good" properties
 Three statistics are used to determine if a set of alignments has "good" aspects to it:
 * HQ RPs >10KB apart (CTGs >10KB): the percentage of read pairs that map with high quality (MAPQ >=20, max edit distance <=5, not dupes) in which both mates align to the same contig, the contig is at least 10kbp long, and the mates are at least 10kbp apart.
 * Intercontig HQ RPs (CTGs >10KB): the percentage of read pairs that map with high quality in which each mates aligns to a different contig, and each of those contigs are at least 10kbp.
 * Same strand HQ RPs: the percentage of read pairs that map with high quality to the same strand (such reads are almost guaranteed to be Hi-C junctions).
 The entire set of alignments is deemed to have "good" properties if ALL THREE good criteria pass the threshold.

+### "Bad" properties
 Three statistics are used to determine if a set of alignments has "bad" aspects to it:
 * Duplicate reads: the percentage of reads that are flagged as PCR duplicates (by a prior tool such as Picard or SAMBLASTER).
 * Zero map quality reads: the percentage of reads aligning with zero MAPQ.
 * Unmapped reads: the percentage of reads that could not be mapped.
 The entire set of alignments is deemed to have "bad" properties if ANY OF THE THREE bad criteria fail the threshold.

+### Generating the final judgement
 Thresholds for these "good" and "bad" aspects come from the specified thresholds JSON file and are shown in the report.
 The fields in the report are highlighted for convenience to show whether a specific metric passed or failed the threshold.
 These are used to generate the judgement calls:
 * PASS - "good" and "not bad"
 * FAIL - "not good" and "bad"
 * MIXED RESULTS - "good" and "bad"
 * LOW SIGNAL - "not good" and "not bad"

-### Histogram plot characteristics to look for
+## Histogram plot characteristics to look for
 Histogram plots should show some characteristic features:
 * Substantial long-range contacts (note that contact distance is bounded by the assembly).
 You will want to see at least some contacts approximately as long as your longest contig.
 In the log-log histogram, the appearance of a second hump or positive slope after the initial dropoff is a very good qualitative sign.
 * Gradual drop-off in signal with increasing distance (in log space).
 Choppiness or spikes in the distribution may indicate problems such as collapsed repeats or chimerisms, unless it can be attributed to sampling error due to (very) small numbers of reads.
 Periodicity in the distribution with distance often indicates problems.
 * The leftmost spike of mates mapping very close is always the most prominent feature in the plot.
 However, it should not be too much larger than the rest of the distribution, or you are not having enough long-distance contacts.
 A dropoff of 3-4 orders of magnitude in the 0-20KB plot is the most you want to see in that sudden dropoff.
 Ideally it would be only 1-2 orders of magnitude dropoff in the 0-20KB range.

+## Example histograms
+The collateral folder includes several histograms which serve as examples of what is expected for a good Hi-C library.

-### Statistics reported
+## Statistics reported
 * Number of read pairs with mates mapping to exactly the same position (distance == 0).
 These are bad.
 We observe these reads at some rate all the time, but they are especially abundant when there is a problem.
 This proportion should be small, no more than 10% and ideally much smaller.
 That said, if other measures look ok it might be worth trying a library even if there are many distance == 0 pairs.
 * Number of read pairs with mates mapping >10KB apart.
 These are good.
 We would ideally like to see lots of very long-distance contacts between mates, as that is a sign of strong Hi-C signal.
 On the order of 1-20% is reasonable, though it depends on the assembly.
 For scaffolding best results are obtained when this is higher than 5%.
 * Number of read pairs with mates mapping to different contigs/chromosomes.
 These are good if they represent contacts within a cell, but bad if they represent noise or contacts between cells (e.g. for metagenomic data).
 On the order of 10-40% seems standard, again it depends on particulars of the assembly.
 * Number of split reads.
 These are good, usually, as they hopefully represent Hi-C junctions and thus successful Hi-C. There are of course other reasons why a read might be split.

-### Example histograms
-The collateral folder includes several histograms which serve as examples of what is expected for a good Hi-C library.

 ## What do I do if there is a problem?
 Problems observed in QC may indicate an issue either with the Hi-C reads or the assembly used for alignments.
 If the assembly is bad or e.g. comes from a distantly related organism or set of organisms, you should expect to see artifacts in the alignment of Hi-C reads.